1jour1vin

 gastronomy

-"A remarkable rosé of finesse and concentration, a signature cuvée from Provence!"
+"A remarkable rosé with finesse and concentration, a signature cuvée from Provence!"

-Representative of the soul of Palette limestone, this beautiful blend of a multitude of grape varieties, some of them little-known, is deep, well-balanced and above all complex.
-Here, the north-facing vines also give this nectar its energy and freshness.
-A must not to be missed!
+Representative of the soul of Palette limestone, this beautiful blend of a multitude of grape varieties, some of which are little known, is deep, well-balanced, and above all complex.
+Here, north-facing vines also give this nectar a wonderful energy and freshness.
+A must-try!

-Buy Simone wines at the best price in private sale!
+Buy your Simone wines at the best price in a private sale!

 Rated site